andreagoulet/callmyreps/server/README.md

 To run, do `docker-compose up` and visit `http://localhost:3030/`.

+If using Docker Toolbox, use the IP address of the docker machine instead of localhost (e.g. `http://192.168.99.100:3030/`).
+This can be found by running `docker-machine ip`.

 In development, the app will automatically reload when you change anything in the `src/` directory.
 You should only need to rebuild the docker container if you have `npm install`ed something.